-My Story 13.
-How - NOT - to loose your virginity.
+My Story 10.
+Browns Bridlington - How NOT to loose your virginity, but it's All Right Now

 Don't put your blame on me…

-I am sixteen years old, summer of 1970, my first proper job; Browns amusement arcade, the biggest in Bridlington.
+Summer 1970, I am 16, my first proper job; Browns amusement arcade, the biggest in Bridlington.
 It spanned two streets, the Promenade and the Esplanade.
 I worked a seven day week, 0930 hours to 1900, for nine pounds seven shillings and six pence.
 I lived in mum and dads caravan in Southcliffe.
 A mate from school Peter Krlic, stayed with us and also worked at Browns.
 Above is the promenade entrance.
-It widens enough to have a Dodgems, a spinny thingy, bingo glass and steel cages where a penny slides onto a steel, and glass, shelf, half moves backwards then forwards, each time pushing the coins closer to the edge and … bugger that another twelve pence (one shilling) lost, If you nudged the machine with your hip an alarm went off.
-My first job involved stalking lost souls twelve pence to the worse, I would jangle my leather satchel, full of shiny new pennies, ‘twelve for a bob’ I would sing as jangling my bag.
+It widens enough to have a Dodgems, a spinny thingy, bingo glass and steel cages where a penny slides onto a steel, and glass, shelf, half moves backwards then forwards, each time pushing the coins closer to the edge and [I am amazed and happend to see daytime tv they now have these machines as a game], If you nudged the machine with your hip an alarm went off.
+My first job involved robbing lost souls of one old penny.
+I would jangle my leather satchel, full of shiny new pennies, ‘twelve for a bob’ I would sing as jangling my bag.
 I was deadly boring and even being shown how to count twelve pennies into someone’s hand, yet only give them eleven, didn’t sparkle it up.
-By co-incidence, a lad left his job as roundabout attendant, halfway through the day, just as I was stalking nearby.
+By co-incidence, a lad left his job as roundabout attendant, halfway through the day, just as I was selling my wares nearby.
 ‘I would be delighted to take over sir’ left my lips just as his boss stopped saying, ‘shit, shit’.
 The roundabout held forty children, adults not allowed, horses on a pole – that went up and down- trains, boats and planes.
 Six pence per ride, same satchel but this time change for proper money.
 The arcade was a combination of two Victorian properties, each with land to the rear and thus meeting.
 Add some concrete, steel, wood, glass and then send in an electrician and surface wire (nothing hidden) a three-phase (420 volts) supply to run all the machines.
 Many similar burned down, particularly the ones built on Piers, this one did not, so there I was collecting sixpence pieces and managing the children onto the ride.
 The ride looked directly out onto the Esplanade, the original shop front having long been replaced with a steel and concrete lintel, supported by a reinforced concrete pillar.
 A steel pipe run down from the ceiling, with a massive electric cable inside.
 A steel box, grey with a red handle on one side, the master switch, on the front two circular slightly raised buttons, one red and one green.
 On the front of the column, a cash register supported on steel brackets and set on a wooden base.
 The keys, displaying pounds, shillings and pence were beneath a lid which hinged on a flap.
 One morning I had four children on my ride, two bob taken, flap lifted and two bob key plunged, like on an old fashioned typewriter.
 Next ride has four children; two bob in my bag, flap lifted but my finger missed the key and pressed the gap instead.
 Many afternoons the ride was full, twenty shillings, for four hours solid.
 I did get questioned once, ‘I didn’t see you log the last ride in the register’, I replied, so sorry sir, I don’t remember but I may have forgotten as it is so busy’, I also made sure my satchel was over by twenty shillings that day.
 I did get a bit carried away and for one hour lunch break I would, every day, visit the Sun-Wha Chinees restaurant and indulge in their lunch of the day for five shillings.
 One day I put my hand into a void above the pole on the horse ride… my gut it tight this moment recalling how close I actually came to amputating my lower arm.
 Maybe God reminding me not to steal other folks money, no matter how low the pay and shite conditions.
 Lesson understood.
 I would often chat to girls, one in particular led to snogging and heavy petting by the sewage outlet, in a tunnel under the esplanade.

-My U17 year at Normanton did not start well.
-Lissie, the girl in the tunnel at Blue John caves, had started dating Howard Anders, which was devastating.
-Worse still, he was into Lad Zeppelin; he could afford their albums, wore a designer school uniform, black boots and had stolen the woman of my fantasies.
+September 1970 School didnt start well.
+Lissie, the girl in the tunnel at Blue John caves, had started dating Hugh Johnson, which was devastating.
+Worse still, he was into Lad Zeppelin (Free were small fry); he could afford their albums, wore a designer school uniform, black boots and had stolen the woman of my fantasies.
 What could I do, what could I say …

 The following Saturday, say 8pm, I caught the North Circular -Castleford, Featherstone, Sharlston, Streethouse, Normanton – the opposite way to normal and went from Featherstone to Castleford instead.
 Another Victorian mining town with the added benefit of a working river, the river Ouse, bringing additional prosperity.
 I believe the site of the old mine now house the largest indoor ski slope in Europe?
 We went under the railway line, the Cannon cinema on the right where I will shortly hit their dance floor.
 I steep off the bus and walk into the Railway Hotel, a classic Victorian double fronted property with bay windows.
 I turn right into the lounge bar, never been here before, up to the bar and, ‘could I have a pint of John Smiths please’ leaves my lips.
 Pint in hand I find a seat, sip my beer.
 This trip needed to be a secret, I must tell know-one as Cas (Castleford) were the arch enemy (on the rugby pitch) and being seen fraternizing with the enemy would make matters even worse with the lads from South Featherstone.